 The borrower is responsible for all late fees and replacement costs.
 Fines must be paid when material is returned.
 Failure to pay any fine will result in suspension of borrowing privileges until the account is cleared.
-Abuse of this or any of the rules of this section will result in termination of LRC privileges and/or discipline.
-Bills of collection for material considered lost will be forwarded through the business office for disposition.
+Abuse of this or any of the rules of this section will result in termination of LRC privileges and/or disciplinary action.

-4.3.6 Reserve Collection
+4.3.6 RESERVE COLLECTION